Ashta, Madhya Pradesh: Demographics

-The population of Children with age 0–6 is 7483 which is 14.07% of the total population of Ashta (M + OG).
-In Ashta Municipality, the Female Sex Ratio is 928 against the state average of 931.
-Moreover, the Child Sex Ratio in Ashta is around 933 compared to the Madhya Pradesh state average of 918.
-The Literacy rate of Ashta city is 63.24%.
+The population of children aged 0-6 is 7483 which is 14.07% of the total population of Ashta (M + OG).
+In Ashta Municipality, the female sex ratio is 928 against the state average of 931.
+Moreover, the child sex ratio in Ashta is around 933 compared to the Madhya Pradesh state average of 918.
+The literacy rate of Ashta city is 63.24%.

 Municipality

 Ashta city is divided into 19 wards for which elections are held every 5 years.

 Ashta Municipality has total administration of over 10,006 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.